ox-it/wl-turnitin/readme.md

 LTI Tool Config
 ---------------

-Add an LTI tool via Admin Workspace > External Tools.
-The configuration for the tool in production should be
+Add an LTI tool via Admin Workspace > External Tools, the configuration for the tool in production is given below.
+Please note, **do not create a site with ID '!turnitin'** as this will prevent the integration from working correctly; the '!turnitin' site ID is simply used as a form of "reserved namespace".

         * Site ID: !turnitin
         * Tool Title: Turnitin